input-output-hk/project-icarus-backend-service/README.md

 3. Install dependencies, `npm install`
 4. Start the app, `npm run dev`.

-In order to run the staging environment, you need to:
+In order to run targeting staging DB from local environment, you need to:

 1. Create a file with the necessary environment variables set.
 E.g.:
   ```